JaneliaSciComp/G4_Display_Tools/docs/pcontrol.md

 ### Turn all panels on

-This commamnd turns all panels on to the brightest level.
+This command turns all panels on to the brightest level.
 If the arena is already on, you should not see a change.
 Use this for checking if your arena works.

 This is a two-byte command (notation in hexadecimal): length is set to `0x01` (`1` in integer, `0b00000001` in binary), the command is `0xff` (`255` in decimal, `0b11111111` in binary).
 The following paragraphs will only use hexadecimal notation of the bytes.